BigBigDoudou/dirty_seed/README.md

 ## Next features and improvements

-* Integrate more validations (length, exclusion, etc.).
-* Assign values for more data types (json, array, etc.).
+* Add specs to validate specific errors rescue.
+* Manage validations on dates and times.
-* Detect more meanings and extend it to other formats.
+* Detect more meaningful attributes.
-* Detect more "special" attributes to ignore.
+* Detect more protected attributes (to ignore).
-* Use instance errors to adjust values and eventually match custom validations.
-* Add a configuration system to define how to seed: models to skip, default values, etc.
+* Add a configuration system to define how to seed: excluded models, default values, faker method...